Minimum Wage

 Employer is obliged to pay wages on a working day and at the workplace.
 The wage payment period varies between one week to one month.
 Employees appointed on monthly basis should be paid at least once a month.
 To the piece workers and for the work that requires a period of more than two weeks, weekly wage must be paid at the end of one week according to the work done (in a week) and full wage is paid in the week following the completion of work assigned to them.
 Whether the wage period is one week or one month, wages must be paid within seven days of completion of wage payment period.
 According to a resolution by the Minister, salaries may be paid before due date on national and official occasions.

-An employer must deposit the worker's salary in employee's account in one of the locally approved banks.
+An employer must deposit the worker's salary into the employee's account in one of the locally approved banks.
 Exceptions to this rule must be determined by resolution of the Minister.

-If an employee has borrowed some money from the employer, the deduction must not be more than 15% of the monthly salary (for repayment of debt) and there must not be any interest applied on the loan.
-This percentage can be amended in case employer introduces a loan system approved by the Ministry.
+If an employee has borrowed some money from the employer, the deduction must not be more than 15% of the monthly salary (for repayment of debt), and there must not be any interest applied on the loan.
+This percentage can be amended in case the employer introduces a loan system approved by the Ministry.
 Only one-quarter (25%) of a worker's wages can be attached or assigned for the discharge of alimony, or to repay any amounts owed by him to the government or to the employer.
+If the worker’s service ends, the government’s dues and the dues proven to the employer, if any, are deducted from the end-of-service.

-An employer cannot transfer a monthly wage worker to the category of hourly, daily, weekly workers or workers on piece basis unless with the worker's written consent to transfer however in that case worker still will have all the rights of a monthly wage worker that he acquired.
+An employer cannot transfer a monthly wage worker to the category of hourly, daily, weekly workers or workers on a piece basis without the worker's written consent to transfer; however, in that case, the worker still will have all the rights of a monthly wage worker that he acquired.

-In case of absence from work, employees are paid according the actual hours they worked however the salary is not deducted in case the employee is summoned to appear as a witness before the court or the public prosecutor.
+In case of absence from work, employees are paid according to the actual hours they worked; however, the salary is not deducted in case the employee is summoned to appear as a witness before the court or the public prosecutor.